IzicTemi/End-to-End-CI-CD/README.md

     - Add the url of the newly created back-end server to the `API_URL` environment variable.
 This is important to be done before building the front-end in the next step because the build process will take the `API_URL` from the environment and "bake it" (hard-code it) into the front-end code.
       - In a previous job, you created the back-end infrastructure and saved the IP address of the new EC2 instance.
 This is the IP address you will want to pull out and use here.
 If the IP address is "1.2.3.4", then the `API_URL` should be `https://1.2.3.4:3000`.
     - Run `npm run build` one last time so that the back-end url gets "baked" into the front-end.
-    - Copy the files to your new S3 Bucket using AWS CLI (compiled front-end files can be found in a folder called `./dist`).
+    - Copy the files to the new S3 Bucket using AWS CLI (compiled front-end files can be found in a folder called `./dist`).

 ##### Deploy Back-end